 When Igor Perished, His Young Son Became Prince

 Soon After Igor's Death, The Leader Of Drevlians Proposed Marriage

-When they arrived at Kiev, Olga responded to the Drevlians:
+When they arrived at Kyiv, Olga responded to the Drevlians:

 Your proposal is pleasing to me.
 Indeed, my husband cannot rise again from the dead.
 But I desire to honor you tomorrow in the presence of my people.
 Return now to your boat, and remain there.
 Put on a show of great arrogance.
 When I send for you tomorrow, say that you will not ride on horses or go on foot.
 Insist that my people carry you to me in your boat.